Licensed under the Apache License, Version 2.0 (the "License");

 from hidet.ir.tools import collect

-# we imperatively run the operator if
+# We symbolicly run the operator if

-could_imperative_run = (
+use_symbolic = (

-all(t.storage is not None for t in self.inputs) and len(collect(self.task, SymbolVar)) == 0
+any(t.storage is None for t in self.inputs)

 )

-if could_imperative_run:
+if use_symbolic:

 return self.compiled_task.run_async(self.inputs)